s92025592025/home-assistant-ssl-from-asus-router/README.md

 | rsaPrivateKeyPath | String | The path relative to `config` folder that points to the RSA private key need to establish the scp connection | Required
 | keyFilePathOnRouter | String | The key file path on the router | Required
 | certFilePathOnRouter | String | The cert file path on the router | Required

+## Attribution
+icon.png is made thanks to the following:
+* <a href="https://www.flaticon.com/free-icons/pickup-truck" title="pickup-truck icons">Pickup-truck icons created by Freepik - Flaticon</a>
+* <a href="https://www.flaticon.com/free-icons/certificate" title="certificate icons">Certificate icons created by Smashicons - Flaticon</a>